clemler/Calculator/README.md

 # Calculator
-Sample iOS application from the Stanford iOS programming class
+Sample iOS application based on the iTunesU programming class